 Even if you and your family aren’t working and studying at home full-time, it can be helpful to have a dedicated space with the right setup and design to support those activities even for a few hours per day or week.

 Many families are getting creative with the placement for their home office or classroom.
 You can set up a pocket office wherever you can find a small space to install a desk and the tech you need.
-If it’s a remote learning space, you may want to put it next to the kitchen or living room, where you can easily supervise your children while they are studying.
 When using a high-traffic area, just make sure to have a solution for tucking away cords and supplies, so they don’t become a tripping hazard.
-If you’re using the space for professional work, try to find a more secluded area, like a large closet, under a stairway or in a part of your master suite or bedroom.
+If you’re using the space for professional work, try to find a more secluded area, like a large closet, a comfortable basement, under a stairway, or in a part of your master suite or bedroom.

-If you want to have a private space for doing your work, investigate finishing a currently under-utilized space, such as an attic, basement or garage.
+If you want to have a private space for doing your work, investigate finishing a currently under-utilized space, such as an attic, basement, or garage.
 Based on the distinct characteristics of your property in Northern Virginia, you can also add on a sunroom or multifunctional space to use.
 Some people need to be physically removed from the many distractions that crop up at home to stay focused for hours on end.
 If you run a home-based business and your work involves seeing clients or colleagues, you want a designated room with a door where you don’t have to worry about other household members passing through or your pet looking to play!

 Customized built-ins are advantageous for unconventional spaces where a standard-sized desk could be awkward or ill-fitting.
-If you’re working with a remote classroom or home office that’s tucked in a corner or alcove in your home, consider designing a desk that is the precise shape and size to fit the spot.
+If you’re working with a workspace that’s tucked in a corner or alcove in your home, consider designing a desk that is the precise shape and size to fit the spot.
 With a built-in desk, you can also customize your shelves, cubbies, drawers and other storage options to fit your exact needs.
 Built-ins are also designed to better blend into your overall architecture and design style for a cohesive aesthetic.

 No matter where you put your home office or study space, seating is a critical component.
 And not just any seating.
 You want age-appropriate and ergonomic seating that will support focus, productivity and comfort.
 Back pain, carpal tunnel syndrome and other issues tend to plague those who sit for long periods of time for work.
 However, using an ergonomic chair and keyboard or even a standing desk can help protect your health and wellbeing.
 For a children’s study space, put a kids-sized desk and a comfortable chair.
 A window seat with pillows, couch or beanbag chair could also work for reading or working on a laptop.
 Just make sure they have a spot for their school supplies nearby.